Sales and Production Forecasting

 - The customer forecast.
-Often, when food processors are dealing with retailers, they will be provided with an Excel file that lists whatever the retailer is anticipating to buy.
+Often, when food processors are dealing with retailers, they will be provided with an Excel file.
+This file, lists whatever the retailer is anticipating to buy.
 These lists are typically inaccurate.
-Based on this information and the customer’s sales history, the food processor will normally produce its own sales forecast based on normally based on sales history, and they will produce a new sales forecast.
+Based on this information and the customer’s sales history, the food processor will normally produce its own sales forecast.
+This is normally based on sales history, producing a new sales forecast.

 SI’s sales forecasting goes a step further, by using its inbuilt reporting tools.
-Our software compares through reporting and forecasts versus actual sales orders to provide a far more accurate sales forecast and one that can be further refined over time.
+Our software compares through reporting and forecasts versus actual sales orders.
+Providing a far more accurate sales forecast and one that can be further refined over time.

 - The sales forecast.
 This forecast focuses on what needs to be produced to meet the sales orders.

-SI’s sales forecasting also informs our stock and order module and highlights whenever raw materials need to be re-ordered, based on the sales forecast and known sales.
+SI’s sales forecasting also informs our stock and order module.
+It highlights whenever raw materials need to be re-ordered, based on the sales forecast and known sales.

 - The production forecast.
-Then production forecast takes into account what the food processor expects the requirement for production to be (independent of the sales forecast) and whatever needs to be held in stock.
+Then production forecast takes into account what the food processor expects the requirement for production to be. (independent of the sales forecast) Also, whatever needs to be held in stock.

 Together, these three forecasts inform SI’s Production Planning module.

-A production plan can be a mix of a production forecast, a sales forecast and sales (since actual sales will replace the forecast).
+A production plan can be a mix of production forecast, sales forecast and sales (actual sales will replace the forecast).

 Effective forecasting means that buyers are able to make informed purchases several weeks before customer orders are finalised.
 They can then negotiate the best price for raw materials.

-Similarly, operations staff are able to achieve the most efficient use of resources, minimise waste and ensure that orders are met on time.
+Similarly, operations staff are able to achieve most efficient use of resources, minimise waste & ensure orders are met on time.